Skip to main content

 Metastore Durability

-Cayenne's metastore (table list, segment index, delete vectors) is backed by SQLite or Turso.
-The metastore configures:
+Cayenne's metastore (table list, segment index, delete vectors) is backed by SQLite (default) or Turso.
+With the default SQLite backend, the metastore configures:

 • journal_mode=WAL for crash-safe writes.